What is depression?

 In its mildest form, depression can mean just being in low spirits.
-It doesn’t stop you leading your normal life, but makes everything harder to do and seem less worthwhile.
-At its most severe, major depression (clinical depression) can be life-threatening, because it can make you feel suicidal or simply give up the will to live.
+It doesn’t stop you leading your normal life but makes everything harder to do and seem less worthwhile.
+At its most severe, depression can be life-threatening because it can make you feel suicidal.

-There are also some specific forms of depression:
+There are also some specific types of depression: